 SBMs must report all suspected or confirmed incidents, whether or not they contain Personally Identifiable Information (PII), within one hour of discovery.
 SBMs must follow the requirements of their legal agreements with CMS.
 SBMs that connect to the Federal Data Services Hub (FDSH) must sign the Interconnection Security Agreement (ISA), the Computer Matching Agreement (CMA), and the Information Exchange Agreement (IEA).
 Each written legal agreement has incident reporting requirements that, when combined, require the SBM to report all incidents to CMS.
 These requirements apply to all system environments (i.e., production, preproduction, test, development).
-After the initial reporting of an incident, CMS and SBM personnel will continue to work together for the duration of the incident.
+After the initial reporting of an incident.
 Any suspected loss, breach, or misuse of Federal Tax Information (FTI) must be reported within 24 hours to the IRS Office of Safeguards by email to safeguardreports@irs.gov, and by telephone to the Treasury Inspector General for Tax Administration (TIGTA) at 1 (800) 589-3718.
 An SBM should not wait until its own internal investigation has been conducted to report an incident to CMS, TIGTA, and the IRS.